SkyXen/notes-app/README.md

 (Make sure your machine have node and npm pre-installed before cloning this repository).

+REPLACE THE MONGO_URI in .env and docker-compose.yml files by your own MONGO_URI.

+NOW YOU ARE GOOD TO GO.

 ## Usage

 Running the server on localhost on port 5000.